You are here

 AmCham EU is closely monitoring the ongoing COVID-19 crisis.
 This health emergency will also have profound social and economic implications.
 Our member companies are facing new challenges as they strive to adapt to the current circumstances.
 While economists predict we are heading toward a global recession, strong cooperation between government, business and civil society will be essential to weather the storm.

-Last week, the European Commission presented an ambitious recovery plan.
+In June the European Commission presented an ambitious recovery plan.
 There is still a tough balancing act in front of us, which requires management of the short-term economic impact of the health emergency, while laying the foundations for what is coming next.
 We have prepared sector-by-sector recommendations for the recovery phase that include measures on healthcare, safety of work, fiscal stimulus, the Single Market, and fostering the right digital environment.

 In response to the European Commission’s recovery plan which aims to tackle the ripple effects of the COVID-19 crisis on the European economy, AmCham EU released a statement that highlights support for the proposal and calls on Member States to endorse it.